meehljd/pre-phd-genomics/docs/planning/tracks/track_a_plan.md

 **Goal:** Extract + visualize attention patterns; understand what your bottleneck learns

+**Note on Genomic Foundation Models:** Original plan used Evo2, but due to usability issues, we're using ESM2 (protein-level) for interpretability learning in Track A. Genomic model selection (Enformer, Nucleotide Transformer, or alternatives) will be decided in Track B Phase 2 based on comparative evaluation.

 **Minimal reading (you know transformers):**
 1. **Avsec et al. 2021 (Enformer) Sections 3-4 only** - 1-2 hours (refresher on bio-focused attention)
 2. **Olah et al. 2017 "Feature Visualization" blog** - 1 hour (making attention interpretable to non-ML)